decretist/Dissertation/Chapter3/chapter3.md

-Before moving on from the quite limited claims made by presumably informed contemporaries such as Stephen of Tournai, Paucapalea, Robert of Torigni, and Simon of Bisignano on behalf of Gratian's authority and authorship of the *Decretum*, two final observastion on the question of authority should be added.
+Before moving on from the quite limited claims made by presumably informed contemporaries such as Stephen of Tournai, Paucapalea, Robert of Torigni, and Simon of Bisignano on behalf of Gratian's authority and authorship of the *Decretum*, two final observations on the question of authority should be added.

 The problem of authorship and authority was particularly acute in